 Use Cases

-In case a Prefilter Policy Fastpath action is applied on traffic going through an inline-set (NGIPS interfaces) the following points should be taken into consideration:
+In case a Prefilter Policy Fastpath action is applied on traffic that goes through an inline-set (NGIPS interfaces) these points must be taken into consideration:

-Here is an example of a packet trace in case of Prefilter Fastpath action applied on an inline-set:
+Here is an example of a packet trace in the case of Prefilter Fastpath action applied on an inline-set:

 firepower# packet-tracer input inside tcp 192.168.1.40 12345 192.168.1.50 80 detailed Phase: 1 Type: NGIPS-MODE Subtype: ngips-mode Result: ALLOW Config: Additional Information: The flow ingressed an interface configured for NGIPS mode and NGIPS services will be applied Forward Flow based lookup yields rule: in id=0x2ad7ac48b330, priority=501, domain=ips-mode, deny=false hits=2, user_data=0x2ad80d54abd0, cs_id=0x0, flags=0x0, protocol=0 src ip/id=0.0.0.0, mask=0.0.0.0, port=0, tag=any dst ip/id=0.0.0.0, mask=0.0.0.0, port=0, tag=any, dscp=0x0 input_ifc=inside, output_ifc=any Phase: 2 Type: ACCESS-LIST Subtype: log Result: ALLOW Config: access-group CSM_FW_ACL_ global access-list CSM_FW_ACL_ advanced trust ip object 192.168.1.0 object 192.168.1.0 rule-id 268438531 event-log flow-end access-list CSM_FW_ACL_ remark rule-id 268438531: PREFILTER POLICY: PF1 access-list CSM_FW_ACL_ remark rule-id 268438531: RULE: 1 Additional Information: Forward Flow based lookup yields rule: in id=0x2ad9f9f8a7f0, priority=12, domain=permit, trust hits=1, user_data=0x2ad9b23c5d40, cs_id=0x0, use_real_addr, flags=0x0, protocol=0 src ip/id=192.168.1.0, mask=255.255.255.0, port=0, tag=any, ifc=any dst ip/id=192.168.1.0, mask=255.255.255.0, port=0, tag=any, ifc=any, vlan=0, dscp=0x0 input_ifc=any, output_ifc=any Phase: 3 Type: NGIPS-EGRESS-INTERFACE-LOOKUP Subtype: Resolve Egress Interface Result: ALLOW Config: Additional Information: Ingress interface inside is in NGIPS inline mode.
 Egress interface outside is determined by inline-set configuration Phase: 4 Type: FLOW-CREATION Subtype: Result: ALLOW Config: Additional Information: New flow created with id 7, packet dispatched to next module Module information for forward flow ... snp_fp_ips_tcp_state_track_lite snp_fp_ips_mode_adj snp_fp_tracer_drop snp_ifc_stat Module information for reverse flow ... snp_fp_ips_tcp_state_track_lite snp_fp_ips_mode_adj snp_fp_tracer_drop snp_ifc_stat Result: input-interface: inside input-status: up input-line-status: up Action: allow